WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```

-## Pausing and Resuming Statements
+## Suspension and Resumption of Statements
 The idea here is that revocations and supersessions are content in the content layer atop the issuance layer.
-By using an explicit `contentExpires` field on a revocation, the revocation or supersession is temporary.
+By using an explicit `contentExpires` field on a revocation or supersession, the revocation or supersession is temporary.
 ```json
 {
   "id": "https://example.com/revocations/ebfeb1f712ebc6f1/",